Don’t know about you guys but I am fed of reading gazillions of articles on VPN and their types and their forms and their everything else!

 This is it (and it isn’t a Michael Jackson that I am referring too!).
 I had to wrap this up before it becomes overly boring.
 Henceforth, here is the last and final part of VPN Nirvana!

-Another suggested option is SSL which comes into play when users are accessing corporate network from non corporate systems like public places or homes etc. This is possible in case of SSL VPN as there is no client software required to run SSL VPN services.
-It is easy to use and quiet cheap when compared to its counterparts.
-If you have internet connection then you will easily have access to your data though it might not support all the applications that are part of your organisation’s list!
+Another suggested option is SSL which comes into play when users are accessing the corporate network from non-corporate systems like public places or homes etc. This is possible in case of an SSL VPN as there is no client software required to run SSL VPN services.
+It is easy to use and quite cheap when compared to its counterparts.
+If you have an internet connection then you will easily have access to your data though it might not support all the applications that are part of your organization’s list!